apache/freemarker/README.txt

 What is FreeMarker?
 -------------------

-FreeMarker is a Java tool to generate text output based on templates.
+FreeMarker is a "template engine"; a generic tool to generate text output (anything from HTML to auto generated source code) based on templates.
+It's a Java package, a class library for Java programmers.
-It is designed to be practical as a template engine to generate web pages and particularly for servlet-based page production that follows the MVC (Model View Controller) pattern.
-That is, you can separate the work of Java programmers and website designers - Java programmers needn't know how to design nice websites, and website designers needn't know Java programming.
+It's not an application for end-users in itself, but something that programmers can embed into their products.
+FreeMarker is designed to be practical for the generation of HTML Web pages, particularly by servlet-based applications following the MVC (Model View Controller) pattern.

 Licensing